mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 You can plug these cookies into a Chrome Extension (for example, [EditThisCookie](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg)), and you'll be logged in to Elon's gmail if you just go to `mail.google.com` in your browser.

+Aaaaaand that's it.
+Crimes successful.
+Directed by Quentin Tarantino.

 ---

 If you want to try this at home, here's the code to just straight up do it for you: [https://github.com/defaultnamehere/cookie_crimes](https://github.com/defaultnamehere/cookie_crimes]).

+I'm pretty sure this is the easiest way of getting Chrome cookies once you're in someone's computer.
+I'm sure not going to bother with any other method anymore.

 ### Prevention